socrabytes/youtube-digest/docs/features/database/schema.md

 - `extra_data`: Additional metadata (e.g., chapter timestamps)

 ### PROCESSING_LOGS
-Tracks API usage and costs:
+Tracks all LLM processing requests and their outcomes:
-- `id`: Primary key
-- `video_id`: Foreign key to associated video
+- `video_id`: Associated video being processed
-- `llm_id`: Foreign key to LLM used for processing
+- `llm_id`: LLM model used for the request
-- `request_type`: Type of API request
+- `request_type`: Enum of request types (summarize, analyze_sentiment, etc.)
-- `tokens_used`: Tokens used in request
+- `tokens_used`: Total tokens consumed
+- `input_tokens`: Number of input tokens
+- `output_tokens`: Number of output tokens
-- `cost_estimate`: Estimated cost of the API call
+- `cost_estimate`: Estimated cost in USD
-- `created_at`: Log creation timestamp
+- `duration_ms`: Processing duration in milliseconds
+- `started_at`: When processing started
+- `completed_at`: When processing finished
+- `error_details`: Error information if failed (JSONB)
+- `request_params`: Parameters used in the request (JSONB)
+- `response_metadata`: Metadata from the response (JSONB)

 ### USER_DIGESTS
-Maps users to their saved digests:
+Maps users to their saved digests, enabling personal digest libraries:
-- `id`: Primary key
-- `user_id`: Foreign key to user who added the digest
+- `user_id`: User who saved the digest
-- `digest_id`: Foreign key to digest added to the library
+- `digest_id`: Digest that was saved
-- `added_at`: Timestamp when digest was added
+- `added_at`: When the digest was saved
+- `created_at`: When the record was created
+- `updated_at`: When the record was last updated

+The table enforces a unique constraint on (user_id, digest_id) to prevent duplicate saves.
+All foreign keys have ON DELETE CASCADE to maintain referential integrity.
+Indexes on user_id, digest_id, and added_at optimize common queries for user libraries and save timelines.

 ### DIGEST_INTERACTIONS
-Tracks user interactions with digests:
+Tracks user interactions with digests for analytics and personalization:
-- `id`: Primary key
-- `user_id`: Foreign key to user performing the action
+- `user_id`: User who performed the action
-- `digest_id`: Foreign key to associated digest
+- `digest_id`: Digest being interacted with
-- `video_id`: Foreign key to associated video
+- `video_id`: Video associated with the digest
-- `action`: Action type ('skipped' or 'watched')
+- `action`: Type of interaction (watched, skipped, saved, shared)
-- `action_at`: Timestamp when action occurred
+- `action_at`: When the interaction occurred
+- `created_at`: When the record was created
+- `updated_at`: When the record was last updated

+All foreign keys have ON DELETE CASCADE to maintain referential integrity.
+The table includes indexes on all foreign keys and the action_at timestamp to optimize common queries for user activity and interaction timelines.

 ### USERS
 Stores user information: